 Already at the founding of the Swedish East India Company in 1731, the company seems to had taken under hand most of the Swedish export trade to Spain with all kinds of ship's material such as wood, iron, tar, rope and riggings, dearly needed by the Spanish fleet.
 In 1739 however, a war broke out between Spain and England, which seems to have put a stop to this direct trade.
 If the Swedes would have been caught red handed shipping ships furnishing to Spain, the British would by all means felt that the Swedes had sided with Spain.
 Something that would have put the Swedish East India fleet at risk being captured as war spoils.

 This was also more than a threat.
 As a matter of fact the Gotheborg had during its previous outgoing voyage been held up by the British and questioned specifically about this.
-Probably with this in mind the outgoing cargo of the Gotheborg was in 1743 very small or none at all.
-The silver that was to be picked up in Cadiz, must thus been financed against documents and paid for with other means or lent out from international bankers with part of the future profit, as collateral.
+Probably with this in mind the outgoing cargo of the Gotheborg was in 1743 very small or none at all, limited to some wood and iron.
+Lead is also mentioned possible transshipped from England.
+It appears as if the individual participants organized their finances by loans or other assets to be delivered as silver in Cadiz.
+The silver that was to be picked up in Cadiz, must thus been financed against documents, or lent out from international bankers with the future profits as collateral.
+As the time went on during the first and second octroy, the surprisingly limited number of merchants who participated in the East India Trade organized themselves into Merchant Houses where we can assume that the financing and re export of the goods was all dealt with within an intricate network of business partners where many came to have family ties through intermarriages.

 All in all a total of 650-700 tons of return merchandise was brought on-board.
 Further 80 tons of water and 110 tons of provisions was added to the cargo giving us a total cargo of 840-890 tons, matching the estimated cargo capacity of the ship.